Health and Human Sciences BMedSci

-The unit will introduce students to key psychological concepts of the individual and her/his health.
+The unit will introduce students to key psychological concepts of the individual and their health.
 In particular, subjective experiences of health and illness and adjustment to challenging life events will be considered.
 The influence of social context and interpersonal factors in the experience of health and illness will also be covered.
 Students will explore three inter-related areas: 1.
 The psychology of health-related behaviour e.g. why individuals do things that are bad for their health such as binge drink or smoke cigarettes; 2.
 The psychology of illness and disease e.g. what it is like to live with a chronic condition; and 3.
 Psychological health and well-being e.g. how do individuals cope with potentially traumatic life events.10 credits

 - Making Sense of Health Policy

 Making Sense of Health Policy aims to introduce students to the policy process - from the origins of policy through to implementation and methods of evaluation.
 Health policy affects everyone - but what is it?
 Where does it come from?
 How is it developed and implemented - and how is its success measured?
-Using lectures, seminars, tutorials and on-line learning, this unit aims to make health policy accessible and is essential for anyone anticipating a career in the health or social care sector.10 credits
+Using lectures, seminars, tutorials and on-line learning, this unit aims to make health policy accessible and is essential for anyone anticipating a career in the health sector.10 credits

 - Sociological Approaches to Health and Illness